awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 Example values: `true` \| `false`
 Default value on Linux: `false`
 Default value on Windows: `false`
-Whether to allow the ECS agent to delete containers and images that are not part of Amazon ECS tasks\.
+Whether to allow the Amazon ECS agent to delete containers and images that are not part of Amazon ECS tasks\.

 `ECS_EXCLUDE_UNTRACKED_IMAGE`
 Example values: `{"alpine":"latest"}`
 Default value on Linux: `{}`
 Default value on Windows: `{}`
-Comma separated list of images \(`imageName:tag`\) that should not be deleted by the ECS agent if `ECS_ENABLE_UNTRACKED_IMAGE_CLEANUP` is `true`\.
+Comma separated list of images \(`imageName:tag`\) that should not be deleted by the Amazon ECS agent if `ECS_ENABLE_UNTRACKED_IMAGE_CLEANUP` is `true`\.

 `ECS_DISABLE_DOCKER_HEALTH_CHECK`
 Example values: `true` \| `false`
 Default value on Linux: `false`
 Default value on Windows: `false`
-Whether to disable the Docker container health check for the ECS Agent\.
+Whether to disable the Docker container health check for the Amazon ECS agent\.

 `ECS_NVIDIA_RUNTIME`
 Example values: `nvidia`